 - If students decide to write an examination which does not go well, they may not petition for a rewrite or late withdrawal.
 Arguments after the fact claiming an inability to function at full potential or to exhibit full knowledge of the subject matter will not be accepted as grounds for consideration of a petition concerning poor performance on an examination.

 - Students who choose to write an examination against medical advice should do so knowing that they will not be given consideration after the examination has been written.
 Students must not only take responsibility for making appropriate judgments about their fitness to attend examinations, but also must accept the outcome of their choices.

-Appeals Against Petition Decisions
+Appeals Concerning Petition Decisions

-Appeals against petition decisions progress as follows:
+Appeals concerning petition decisions progress as follows: